Joao-Hypolito/Batalha_Primeira_Era/README.md

 ## 🗂️ Inventory

-### Standalone Inventory System
+### Dedicated Inventory Module

-The `Inventory` class is responsible for isolating inventory operations and equipment management from the primary character logic.
-Instead of embedding these responsibilities into the `Character` class, it functions as a separate module dedicated to organizing and maintaining the player's items.
+The `Inventory` class separates item storage and equipment-related functionality from the main character system.
+Rather than placing these responsibilities directly within the `Character` class, it operates as an independent component focused on managing, organizing, and maintaining the player's inventory.

 | System Feature | Purpose |
 | :--- | :--- |